-Centralia, Pennsylvania: Centralia Mine FireCoal veins burning since 1961, almost all the buildings and the last of the people are gone.
+Centralia, Pennsylvania: Centralia Mine FireCoal veins burning since 1961, almost all of the buildings and people are gone.
 Unsafe ground, noxious gases -- be careful.

 Visitor Tips and News About Centralia Mine Fire